stashapp/Stash-Docs/beginner-guides/guide-to-scraping.md

 <br/><br/>

 {:style="counter-reset:none"}
 1. First step is to make an account at [metadataapi.net](https://metadataapi.net/register){:target="_blank"} which is ThePornDB's website.
 With your account created, navigate to your [API Tokens](https://metadataapi.net/user/api-tokens){:target="_blank"} page.
 Type "stash" as your token's name (or whatever you'd prefer), make sure the "read" permission is checked (you don't need the others), and click the "Create" button.
-A pop-up will display your newly created token. **Save your API token somewhere so you can find it later!** It will not be visible on ThePornDB's website after you close the pop-up.
+A pop-up will display your newly created token. **Save your API token somewhere so you can find it later!**.
+It will not be visible on ThePornDB's website after you close the pop-up.
 If you lose it, you may need to create a new one and repeat this entire setup process.
 This can be done in a password manager, notes app, or a well-placed text file.

     ![How to create an API token on ThePornDB](/assets/beginner-guides/create-tpdb-token.jpg)
 <br/><br/>